armaansharmaa/SupplierSpringboot/README.md

    ```

 5. **Access Swagger UI (Enabled):**
-   If Swagger is enabled, the API documentation and testing UI will be available at:
+   The API documentation and testing UI will be available at:
    ```
    http://localhost:8080/swagger-ui.html
    ```